 The Neil Med Sinus Rinse Kit I mentioned under cold care is a must have for seasonal and environmental allergies.
 It does a wonderful job of removing pollen, dust, animal dander and other irritants from nasal passages helping to reduce symptoms.

-Herbs for Seasonal Allergies: My two go-to herbs for seasonal allergies are pine needles and stinging nettle.
+Herbs for Seasonal Allergies: My two go-to herbs for seasonal allergies are are stinging nettle tea, and pine needles.
 Both are natural anti-histamines, and pine needles are decongestant and high in Vitamin C.

 The pine needles are chopped and used to make tea.
 They may be used fresh, but I also keep dried needles on hand.
 The stinging nettle is also used for tea, and I often combine the pine needles and nettle.